zinaleeHQ/project-horizon/README.md

 ## ↳&#xFE0E; Portfolio Navigation

 This is **Prompt 1 of 4** in a connected PM portfolio.
-The three projects tell a single end-to-end story:
+The four projects tell a single end-to-end story:
 | Project | Question Answered | Methodology |
 |---|---|---|
 | **Project Horizon** (this repo) | What do we build and when? | SAFe · WSJF |